 \section{Conclusions}

-This work successfully demonstrated the development and application of a machine learning approach, utilizing LSTM-based neural networks, to analyze experimental data from AGATA crystal scanning campaigns.
+This work successfully demonstrated the development and application of a machine learning approach, utilising LSTM-based neural networks, to analyse experimental data from AGATA crystal scanning campaigns.
 By employing a masked loss function and tailored training strategies, the NN model effectively learned to predict 3D gamma-ray interaction positions from super-traces despite being trained on data with only 2D ground truth information.

 The primary outcome is the generation of experimental signal bases for the AGATA S001 and A005 crystals directly from scanning data.
 These NN-derived bases exhibit high signal consistency and, when used in standard PSA algorithms, yield significantly improved position resolution compared to both the traditional PSCS algorithm and simulated bases (ADL and AGATAGeFEM).
 The mean PSA error was reduced, and problematic regions observed with other bases were mitigated.